A classification of polyharmonic Maa\ss{} forms via quiver representations: Construction of spectral derivatives and modular realizations

 \section{Construction of spectral derivatives and modular realizations}

 In this section we give an existence theorem for spectral derivatives.
-In particular, we employ our theorem to provide examples that realize all possible modules that occur in our classification.
+In particular, we employ our theorem in Section~\ref{sec:modular_realization} to provide examples that realize all possible modules that occur in our classification.